 Soba noodles, also called buckwheat noodles, are thin noodles made from buckwheat flour, or a combination of buckwheat flour and wheat flour.
 It has a rich and nutty flavor, making it one my most favorite noodles.
 Soba noodles can be used in both noodle soups and salads.
 I personally prefer soba noodle salads over soba noodle soups because their nutty flavor shines more in salad dishes.

 This Spicy Beef Soba Noodle Salad is inspired by the soba noodle salad served at our local Korean restaurant.
 I add beef to make it more substantial for a meal and you can enjoy it as a main dish.
-This delicious and flavorful salad is very fulfilling while easy on the stomach.
+This delicious and flavorful salad is very filling while easy on the stomach.
 You won’t feel heavy at all after eating it.

 How to Make Spicy Beef Soba Noodle Salad